Like physicians, pharmacies play an important role in empowering patients to take charge of their health.

 The Center for Immigration Studies reports that one in five Americans (65 million people) speaks a language other than English at home.
-Just over of 40 percent of these individuals is considered Limited English Proficient (LEP), meaning they speak English “less than very well” and are entitled to assistance.
-This LEP group constitutes about nine percent of the total U.S. population.
+Just over 40 percent of these individuals are considered limited English proficient (LEP), meaning they speak English “less than very well” and are entitled to assistance.
+This LEP group constitutes about 9 percent of the total U.S. population.

 Language barriers can pose serious health risks to LEP customers.
 Research has shown that those with little knowledge of English often do not have a good understanding of their medication instructions.

-Here are a few ways language access can help pharmacists empower their customers.
+Here are a few ways language access can help pharmacists overcome these language barriers.

 Three Ways Language Access Benefits Pharmacies

 Studies say that LEP individuals are much more likely than those who are English-proficient to report problems understanding a medical situation.
 Being able to understand a pharmacist’s instructions is a basic requirement for health literacy.

 A pharmacy’s ability to translate labels and instructions into multiple languages ensures customers will understand them.

 Translation services can also apply to patient instructions, warnings, package inserts, signage, and consumer medication information leaflets.

 As for face-to-face interaction, some pharmacies have qualified bilingual staff who can serve as interpreters at the pharmacy.
 Others may use professional over-the-phone interpreter services or video remote interpreting to bridge language gaps.

 Improving Customer Relationships